 Media and promotion.
 Public relations: Through a concrete media and public relations plan, strategic media outlets and opinion leaders (at the national and state level) will contribute to put social protection in the public agenda and help promote a conversation on the subject among the target audience.
-When possible, celebrities and influencers already working with the different agencies will be invited to participate in advocacy events or activities to potentiate and support the communication efforts.
+When possible, celebrities and influencers already working with the the thread to participate in advocacy events or activities to potentiate and support the communication efforts.